Ivanhoe: Capture and rescue

 In the forests between Ashby and York, Isaac, Rebecca and the wounded Ivanhoe are abandoned by their guards, who fear bandits and take all of Isaac's horses.
 Cedric, Athelstane and the Lady Rowena meet them and agree to travel together.
-The party is captured by de Bracy and his companions and taken to Torquilstone, the castle of Front-de-Boeuf.
+The party is captured by de Bracy and his companions and taken to Torquilstone, the castle of Front-de-Bœuf.
 The swineherd Gurth and Wamba the jester manage to escape, and then encounter Locksley, who plans a rescue.

 The Black Knight, having taken refuge for the night in the hut of local friar, the Holy Clerk of Copmanhurst, volunteers his assistance on learning about the captives from Robin of Locksley.
 They then besiege the Castle of Torquilstone with Robin's own men, including the friar and assorted Saxon yeomen.
 Inside Torquilstone, de Bracy expresses his love for the Lady Rowena but is refused.
-Brian de Bois-Guilbert tries to seduce Rebecca and is rebuffed.
-Front-de-Boeuf tries to wring a hefty ransom from Isaac of York, but Isaac refuses to pay unless his daughter is freed.
+Brian de Bois-Guilbert tries to rape Rebecca and is thwarted.
+He then tries to seduce her and is rebuffed.
+Front-de-Bœuf tries to wring a hefty ransom from Isaac of York, but Isaac refuses to pay unless his daughter is freed.

 When the besiegers deliver a note to yield up the captives, their Norman captors demand a priest to administer the Final Sacrament to Cedric; whereupon Cedric's jester Wamba slips in disguised as a priest, and takes the place of Cedric, who escapes and brings important information to the besiegers on the strength of the garrison and its layout.
+On his way out, Cedric meets the Saxon crone Ulrica, who vows revenge on Front-de-Bœuf and advises Cedric to tell the besiegers.
 The besiegers storm the castle.
 The castle is set aflame during the assault by Ulrica, the daughter of the original lord of the castle, Lord Torquilstone, as revenge for her father's death.
-Front-de-Boeuf is killed in the fire while de Bracy surrenders to the Black Knight, who identifies himself as King Richard and releases de Bracy.
+Front-de-Bœuf is killed in the fire while de Bracy surrenders to the Black Knight, who identifies himself as King Richard and releases de Bracy.
 Bois-Guilbert escapes with Rebecca while Isaac is captured by the Clerk of Copmanhurst.
 The Lady Rowena is saved by Cedric, while the still-wounded Ivanhoe is rescued from the burning castle by King Richard.
 In the fighting, Athelstane is wounded and presumed dead while attempting to rescue Rebecca, whom he mistakes for Rowena.